NetworkforComputationalNanotechnology/hubtooljupytertemplate/README.md

 # nanoHUB-Jupyter-template
-Repository template for nanohUB Jupyter tool
+Repository template for nanoHUB Jupyter tool

 .keep files are present to force git to track initially empty directories.
 Should the directories become populated the .keep file can be removed.